kevinchin37/Laravel-Blog/readme.md

     * CRUD operations for Posts, Categories and Tags.
     * User Invitation - can generate an invite link with a unique token to send out to people
     * Search functionality - Can search posts by title, author, category (or all)
+    * Role Management - can assign Users to roles that have certain permissions(create, update, delete)
     *  __Dashboard__:
         * Latest Posts
         * Activity logger (create, update, edit, delete, user registration)